dbrun3/PrisonBreak/README.md

 This game was designed from scratch, without an engine, in order to learn about the game making process from the bottom up.
 All assets were drawn by the team.

-The game is already built for you!
+If you have a windows pc, the game is already built for you!
 To play the game, download the x64 file which contains the necessary assets and dlls and run PrisonBreak.exe on Windows.
+Otherwise you can compile the code yourself on an os of your choosing, but make sure you use download the correct dlls for your machine.